 Use extra frames for decorating.
 Adding frames to a mantel or bookcase add depth and interest to the space.
 They’re perfect for holiday decorating to frame small decor items and to hang ornaments from.

-What else do you have around the house that you can use to add to your Christmas decor without spending any money?
+What else do you have around your house that you can use to add to your Christmas decorating without spending any money?
 It’s like a treasure hunt and now you’ll have more money for gifts or that trip you’ve been wanting to take.